-Revenues and expenses are distinguished between operating and non-operating items.
+Proprietary funds distinguish between operating and non-operating items.
 Operating revenues generally result from providing services, producing, and delivering goods in connection with the Board's principal ongoing operations.
 The principal operating revenues of the Board are charges to customers for sales and services.
 Operating expenses for enterprise funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.